Quantcast

 prom

-Dozens of teens attended Pride Prom at the New York Hall of Science on June 14.
+Queer youth attended the annual Pride Prom at the New York Hall of Science in Corona on June 14.

 Photo by Iryna Shkurhan

 The event, geared towards LGBTQIA+ youth aged 14-20, was organized by Assemblywoman Catalina Cruz in partnership with Queens Borough President Donovan Richards and close to a dozen sponsors.
-Now in its fourth year, the annual event is giving young people an alternative space free from tradition and formalities at conventional proms.
+Now in its fourth year, the annual event gives young people in the community an alternative space free from tradition and formalities at conventional proms.

-Some of the youth arrived in floor-length gowns and button-down shirts, while others dressed more laid-back with baggy cargos and a T-shirt.
-That is exactly the space the organizers wanted to create—one where the youth feel comfortable dressing and presenting themselves how they see fit.
+Some of the attendees arrived in floor-length gowns and button-down shirts, while others dressed more laid-back with baggy cargo pants and a T-shirt.
+It is exactly the space the organizers wanted to create—one where the youth feel comfortable dressing and presenting themselves how they see fit.

 Many of the attendees arrived with their own friends, but took the chance to connect with others part of the community.
 Photo by Iryna Shkurhan

-The event was initially started over a decade ago by then Council Member Julissa Ferreras-Copeland, who geared the Pride Prom towards queer adults.
-She considered those who were not able to attend their high school prom as their authentic selves, or missed out on the experience completely.
+The event was initially started over a decade ago by then Council Member Julissa Ferreras-Copeland, who geared the Pride Prom towards queer elders.
+She considered those who could not attend their high school prom as their authentic selves or missed out on the experience completely.

-When the event first started, Cruz served as Ferreras’ chief of staff and recalled attending the inaugural event.
-But when Cruz was elected to the State Assembly in 2018 to represent Jackson Heights, Corona and Elmhurst, she said she knew she had to bring back the event – this time for the youth.
+When Cruz was elected to the State Assembly in 2018 to represent Jackson Heights, Corona and Elmhurst, she said she knew she had to bring back the event – this time for the youth.

-Over the years Pride Prom has only grown.
-Both in the number of attendees and the number of organizations tabling outside the main party to share resources and promote events.
-This year there were even Sephora representatives doing makeup touch ups and spritzing perfume, while long-standing LGBTQ groups shared where they could find mental, physical and sexual health resources.
+Over the years, Pride Prom has only grown, both in the number of attendees and the number of organizations tabling outside the main party to share resources and promote events.

 The young attendees had fun posing for photos with props.
 Photo by Iryna Shkurhan

-“It’s really important to have events like this because a lot of people aren’t able to come out, especially to their peers,” said Gabby Abrazaldo, a peer outreach specialist at APICHA Community Health Center, who had a table set up at the prom.
+“It’s really important to have events like this because a lot of people aren’t able to come out, especially to their peers,” said Gabby Abrazaldo, a peer outreach specialist at APICHA Community Health Center, who had a table set up.
 “Queer youth need to know there’s other people out there who share similar experiences.”

 In between letting the youth know about the resources and social events her organization offers, she shared that when she was in high school, she did not get to go to her own prom.
-It meant a lot to see queer youth like herself connect in the safety of the space.
+She noted that it meant a lot to see queer youth like herself connect in the safety of the space.

 “Yes, it’s amazing to have fun and throw a party, but for me, it is basically to get this information into the hands of these young kids,” said Cruz at the event.
 “We have resources that we think are going to target different points in their lives, the serious ones, the fun ones, in case something goes really right or really wrong.”